Regina Lei: Career

 Lei decided to pursue an acting career after graduating from university, and made her debut in the horror anthology series 76 Horror Bookstore.
 She then made her feature film debut as the female lead, Kat, alongside Berant Zhu's character Jim, a couple trying to reconnect during a zombie apocalypse, in Rob Jabbaz's zombie film The Sadness.
 Han Cheung of Taipei Times praised her for doing a "satisfactory job" for a debut; while Jasneet Singh of Collider commended Lei's "emotional performances" that evoke sympathy from the audience as they "witness the ordeal through [her character's] eyes".
 She also appeared as the younger version of Christina Mok's character in the SET series Love is Science?.
 She was named Top Talent by Taipei Film Festival in 2022.

 In 2023, Lei delivered a breakout performance in her starring role as Leena, an Indonesian caretaker appointed as a court translator for a fellow Indonesian accused of murder in the PTS series Port of Lies.
 She was cast three weeks before filming after the original Indonesian actress was unable to travel to Taiwan due to the COVID-19 pandemic, and Lei secured the role by auditioning while wearing a hijab.
 To prepare for her character, Lei learned Indonesian, Javanese, and Arabic, and practiced Muslim customs for a short period.
 Lu Hao-ping of Global Views Monthly described her acting as "perfect", making her "seem like an Indonesian migrant herself"; while The Storm Media ranked her performance as the second best among the ensemble cast based on audience responses.
 She was also nominated for Best Leading Actress in a Miniseries or Television Film in the 59th Golden Bell Awards with the role.
 The same year, she landed another starring role as Wang Yu-fan, a girl loved by Huang Kuan-chih's character who seeks sorcery to win her affection, in the horror film Antikalpa.

 In 2024, Lei made a cameo appearance as a sky lantern saleswoman in the fourth season of the Japanese TV Tokyo series Recommendations for Solo Live Girls, which was filmed in Taiwan.
-She is set to star in a leading role in the Taiwanese-Indian comedy film Demon Hunters, and will make her Korean debut with a main role in the U+ Mobile TV series Twelve.
+She starred in a leading role in the Taiwanese-Indian comedy film Demon Hunters, and made her Korean debut with the U+ Mobile TV series Twelve.
 Lei studied Korean for a year and participated in auditions in South Korea to secure the role.
+Lei also would be starring in a romantic action film Wanted alongside Shin Hyun-joon.